Openbank-Java-Bootcamp/beatriz-perez-FinalProject-WhatToWatch-SPA/README.md

 ## 7. Future Work

-An interestin feature to implement in the future could be keeping track of watched episodes in series.
+An interesting feature to implement in the future could be keeping track of watched episodes in series.
 Rating watchItems and adding comments (spoilers aside) would be great too.
-And being able to navigate to items whit the same actors or directors.
+And being able to navigate to items with the same actors or directors.

 ## 8. Resources